1600 Bowers Rd.

 Mission of the STEM Environmental Education Center

-The mission of the STEM Environmental Education Center is to help diverse learners develop an awareness, appreciation, and concern for the environment, and to use 21st century knowledge and skills to make informed, responsible decisions, solve current environmental problems, and prevent new ones.
+The mission of the STEM Environmental Education Center is to help diverse learners develop an awareness, appreciation, and concern for the environment and use 21st-century knowledge and skills to make informed, responsible decisions, solve current environmental problems, and prevent new ones.

 Special Features and Resources at the STEM Environmental Education Center